 It’s understandable that smaller companies with limited resources won’t be able to optimize every aspect of their office environments.
 However, it’s really frustrating when large, multi-billion dollar companies deliberately build out offices with suboptimal designs.

 At least now, even the most traditional companies are open to remote work.
 If I encounter a noisy or unproductive office in the future, I’m just going to return to working from home.
-Hopefully others who are as sensitive to their environment as I am will have the same flexibility.
+Hopefully others will have the same flexibility.